syeo66/voidweaver/README.md

 - **Albums Tab**: Browse your music collection by albums
   - Tap any album to start playback
   - Use the menu button (⋮) for additional options
+- **Search**: Tap the search icon to find artists, albums, and songs
+  - Real-time search with categorized results
+  - Tap any result to start playback immediately
 - **Now Playing Tab**: View currently playing song with album art, playlist, and interactive progress seeking
 - **Shuffle Button**: Play random songs from your collection
 - **Settings**: Access via menu (⋮) → Settings